shenqildr/shenqildr.github.io/_pages/about.md

 # Biography

-Currently, I am working at the Shanghai AI Lab as a Research Fellow.
+Currently, I am working at the Shanghai AI Lab as a Research Scientist.
 I got a Ph.D. degree from [Shanghai Jiao Tong University](https://www.sjtu.edu.cn/) and was supervised by Prof. [Quanshi Zhang](http://qszhang.com/#).
 Before that, I received my B.Sc. degree from Northeastern University.

 My research interests include topics in the trustworthiness of multi-modal foundation models and agents, e.g., jailbreak, defense, alignment, interpretability, efficient reasoning, OS, and embodied agent safety.